Hotels with Family Rooms in Ronda: Top Stays with Pools and Lifts

 Practical tips for booking

 If you are travelling with a buggy, choose your hotel based on the entrance.
 Some hotels on the edge of the gorge have several steps leading to the lobby which are not always mentioned in descriptions.
 A quick message to the hotel to confirm level access from the street to the lift is essential.
-Small, lightweight strollers are always better than large travel systems in Ronda due to the narrow pavements.
+Small, lightweight pushchairs are always better than large travel systems in Ronda due to the narrow pavements.

 Parking is a significant issue in the centre of Ronda.
 If you are hiring a car, prioritise hotels that have their own on-site garage or a dedicated agreement with a nearby car park.
 The public parking garages are often very tight, which can be difficult with a large family vehicle.
 Always confirm the daily parking rate in writing, as it can add a significant amount to your daily budget.
+For maps showing public parking zones and current access rules, consulting Ronda's official tourist board is highly recommended.

 When booking for the summer months, check the exact opening and closing dates of the hotel pool.
 In this part of Andalucía, many pools do not open until mid-June and may close as early as the first week of September, regardless of how high the temperature is.
 If your children are counting on a swim, do not assume the pool will be operational in May or October.
 Finally, confirm if the hotel provides travel cots or if you need to bring your own, as smaller boutique properties may only have a limited number available.